Scroll to Find Term

 the recurring pattern of stressed and unstressed syllables in lines of poetry of specific length

-referring to one thing by something else it is associated with: the crown to refer to the king
+referring to one thing by something else it is associated with: the crown refers to the king

 a type of short-short story ranging from a few words to a paragraph of less than 250 words